A Stock You Should Be Looking At: Core Scientific Inc. (NASDAQ:CORZ) - The Dwinnex

 Insider Transactions:

-An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Jun 03 when Feinstein Darin sold 2,909,679 shares for $2.68 per share.
 The transaction valued at 7,797,940 led to the insider holds 30,483,592 shares of the business.

 Feinstein Darin sold 500,000 shares of CORZ for $1,535,000 on Jun 02.
 The Chief Vision Officer now owns 33,393,271 shares after completing the transaction at $3.07 per share.
 On Jun 01, another insider, Feinstein Darin, who serves as the Chief Vision Officer of the company, sold 1,016,174 shares for $3.16 each.
 As a result, the insider received 3,211,110 and left with 33,893,271 shares of the company.